 Siobhán works on F&BF’s Workplace and Community projects, with responsibility for coordinating the internship programme and Faith Awareness Training for LGBT organisations and groups.

-- Sarah works on the Education and Learning team, coordinating the London programmes and Online Resources work.
+Sarah works on the Education and Learning team, coordinating the London programmes and online resources project.

 Programmes Manager, West Midlands